Don’t forget to grab the Hip Homeschool Hop button located at the very bottom of our page!

 About Belinda: I am an Australian mum of four.
 Josh is 20, Jess is 18, Naomi 16, and Daniel 14.
 We’ve homeschooled for 16 years – our oldest two have graduated and have moved onto the next stage of their life which includes study, work and volunteering in the community.
 We live in the far north of Australia which is a unique and rugged part of our country.
 I love scrapbooking and try to find snippets of time to be creative and relax with that, though one day, I’d like to get back to working with fabric, either with dressmaking or fabric based crafts.
 I am married to Peter, who is a vet and flies around the vast countryside servicing the cattle properties.
 Peter’s and my heart is to help families be intentional in raising their kids – in the discipleship of their family.
 We hopefully encourage those in our community as well as online with my blog, Live Life with your Kids, and my website, Lifestyle Homeschool.

-* This post may contain affiliate links or sponsored content. * I don’t know about you, but sometimes I feel like we moms are in a competition to see which of us can be the most crazy busy!
+I don’t know about you, but sometimes I feel like we moms are in a competition to see which of us can be the most crazy busy!
 Are you competing for the busyness trophy?
-Does it feel like you’re addicted to busyness, whether you…
+Does it feel like you’re addicted to busyness, whether you want this lifestyle or not?
+Are you running from one activity…

 5 Comments